FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/32_task.md

 Key points to understand is that:
   - a single Transit gateway can have multiple route tables
-  - multiple attachment types exist (VPC, VPN, Direct Connect (dedicated circuit), TGW Connect (GRE))
+  - multiple attachment types exist (VPC, VPN, Direct Connect (dedicated circuit), TGW Connect (GRE+BGP))
     - these attachments can be from the same or different AWS accounts:
   - each attachment can only be associated to one route table
   - each attachment can be propagated to multiple route tables (ie VPC A and B)
   - additionally static and dynamic routes (covered in next section) can be added to route tables
 {{% /notice %}}

 - **7.1:** In the FortiGate GUI navigate to **Log & Report > Forward Traffic**.
 You should see logs for the traffic you generated.
 - **7.2:** **Double click** a log entry to view the **Log Details**.

 {{% notice info %}}
 The instance has the private IP 10.1.2.10/24, but is seen as coming from a public IP when running 'curl -k https://ipinfo.io', etc. This is because the primary FortiGate is providing secured outbound access to the internet for this private EC2 instance.
 This is because of the **VPC routes in all the VPCs (VPC-A and Inspection) are working together with the Transit Gateway (TGW) and Transit Gateway route tables to route** the in/outbound traffic through the primary FortiGate.
 This is a [**centralized design**](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-appliance-scenario.html) that is also commonly called an appliance, inspection, or security VPC.

 Navigate to **Policy & Objects > Firewall Policy** and look at the **security profiles** being applied to the **secured-outbound-traffic-with-nat policy**.
-This pre-configured policy is applying source NAT to act as a NAT Gateway but is also applying advanced NGFW protection such as SSL MitM, Application Control, Intrusion Prevention, and Anti-Virus features.
+This pre-configured policy is applying source NAT to act as a NAT Gateway but is also applying advanced NGFW protection such as SSL MitM, Application Control, Intrusion Prevention, and AntiVirus features.
 {{% /notice %}}

 - **7.3** Below is a step by step of the packet handling for the outbound web traffic from Instance-A.